LeGrand Mk 7 car-by-car histories

 The Formula A car was described as both the Mk 7 and the Mk 7A, the A just denoting that it was a Formula A car.
 Please contact Allen Brown (firstname.lastname@example.org) if you can add anything to our understanding of these cars.

-Driven by: Bruce Eglinton.
+Driven by: Bruce Eglinton, Bill Fuller, Don Richardson and Arthur Eatman.
 First race: Stardust International, 24 Feb 1968.
-Total of 2 recorded races.
+Total of 3 recorded races.

-After the prototype was burnt out, Jerry Entin did a deal with LeGrand to race a second car in return for a loan of engine and gearbox.
+A new car replacing the original works Mk 7 sold to Don Richardson, and shaken down by Bruce Eglinton at Whitman stadium June 1968 where he crashed and was badly burnt.
+While Eglinton recovered in hospital, Jerry Entin did a deal with LeGrand to race this rebuilt second car in return for a loan of engine and gearbox.
 The car was built up with a stock Chevrolet Camaro engine, fitted with 48mm Weber carbs by Al Bartz, and a ZF gearbox acquired by Entin from Carroll Shelby.
 The car used Formula B brakes, and Formula B rear hubs.
 It was then taken to Road America for the Badger "200" on 27 July 1968, but the the timing gear broke before the race, and Entin did not start.
 Entin won a National at Riverside in August and two Regionals later in the year.
 Dick Guldstrand took over the car for the Laguna Seca 'Pro' race in October and it was then driven by Rex Ramsey at the ARRC, and at the Monaco International Trophy in New Zealand at the end of December.
 Ramsey continued to drive the car in 1969, winning three SCCA Nationals but was well off the pace in Pro races.
 The car was last seen at Sears Point in June 1969.
 Subsequent history unknown.

-Driven by: Jerry Entin, Dick Guldstrand and Rex Ramsey.
+Driven by: Bruce Eglinton, Jerry Entin, Dick Guldstrand and Rex Ramsey.
 First race: Riverside, 4 Aug 1968.
 Total of 12 recorded races.

 Other known 1968 production

-Apart from chassis 001 and 002, four more new cars are known to have been sold to Don Richardson in New Orleans, Louisiana; Pete Botsford in Bernardsville, New Jersey but originally from Connecticut; Tom McBurnie in Santa Barbara, CA; and Dave Wolin in Buffalo, New York.
+Apart from chassis 001 and 002, three more new cars are known to have been sold to Pete Botsford in Bernardsville, New Jersey but originally from Connecticut; Tom McBurnie in Santa Barbara, CA; and Dave Wolin in Buffalo, New York.

 'the Pete Botsford car'